 See more trip photos here.

-Views were similar to Three Musketeers Ridge.
-The Temple, Little Annapurna, Enchantment Peak, Cannon Mountain, and Cashmere Mountain were all visible.
-Though, I didn’t expect to see Jack Ridge and Eightmile Mountain from here.
+Views were similar to what I’d seen from Three Musketeers Ridge, with Little Annapurna, Cannon Mountain, and other prominent peaks visible.
+Meanwhile, I was surprised to also see Jack Ridge and Eightmile Mountain from here.
+The panoramic vista was a well-deserved reward for the efforts.

 See more trip photos here.

-We rappelled off the north side on bolted anchors.
-But with a 60m rope, we needed to drop two and a half rope lengths to reach the notch.
-Then we made our way down the rocky gully and redid all the type 2 fun stuff.
+We rappelled from the north side using bolted anchors.
+But it required two and a half rope lengths with our 60m rope to reach the notch.
+Afterward, we retraced our steps through the rocky gully and the rest of the type 2 terrain.
+It felt just as physically demanding as the approach.

 See more trip photos here.